Ptrskay3/async-await/slides.md

 - For IO-bound iterations, it's already non-blocking
 - Can be used when asynchronous tasks have a dependency on each other (e.g. we need to know the previous result to continue)
-- Flexible, they can be buffered, unordered, chunked, etc..
+- Flexible, they can be buffered (rate limiting), unordered, chunked, etc..
-- Streams are used for infinite scrolls, requesting for paginated results
+- Streams are used e.g. for infinite scrolls, requesting for paginated results
-- TODO: add the rate limiting argument to this

 ---